-There’s no question that hailstorms take a toll on on vehicles, especially in the Lone Star State, leaving many people in need of hail damage repair.
+Hailstorms in Texas take a toll on vehicles.
 They can leave behind a Texas-sized path of destruction to property, including cars.
+That leaves many car owners in need of hail damage repair.
 According to a recent study, Bexar county comes in at number 11 for the most wind and hail insurance claims during the past decade.
-This explains why after a hailstorm; body shops are busier than usual.
+This explains why, after a hailstorm, body shops are busier than usual.

 Assess the Damage

 Once the storm has passed, take a look at your car.
-If the hail was large in size, the damage may be obvious, and your vehicle may not be drivable if it has a smashed windshield.
+If the hail was large in size, the damage may be obvious.
+Your vehicle may not be drivable if it has a smashed windshield.
 Walk around the entire vehicle to check the condition of the headlights, taillights, and the roof of the car.

 With smaller hail, the damage may not be visible until you get close to your car.
 If you can, get your vehicle in direct light.
 When the light shines on the car, you may notice a dimple effect that looks like a golf ball.
-Check those spots to see if any paint is gone.
+Look for missing paint.

-Take plenty of close up photos and include some photos taken further back to show the full extent of the damage.
+Take close-up and wider photos to show the full extent of the damage.
 This will be helpful for the insurance company and auto body shop.

 Review Your Insurance Claim

-You may recall what your insurance policy covers, but it is always good to refer back to it when you have damage.
-Find out what it covers in relation to storm damage and specifically, hail.
+You may recall what your insurance policy covers.
+However, it is always good to refer back to it when you have damage.
+Find out what it covers in relation to storm damage and, specifically, hail.

-Depending on the type of policy you have, it may cover hail damage under collision repair and it may also include coverage for paintless dent repair (PDR).
-Because PDR is typically less than collision repair, some insurance companies will cover the full cost of PDR, depending on the type of policy.
+Depending on the type of policy you have, it may cover hail damage under collision repair.
+It may also include coverage for paintless dent repair (PDR).
+PDR typically costs less than collision repair.
+Some insurance companies will cover the full cost of PDR, depending on the type of policy.
 If you have coverage for both, this will be helpful if you have the option for PDR.

 Types of Hail Damage Repair

 When you get an estimate, find out if the technicians are certified by the manufacturer and to perform PDR.
-This will help guarantee the repairs are made correctly and to your vehicle manufacturer’s specifications.
+This ensures the repairs meet your vehicle manufacturer’s specifications.

 Sometimes it is difficult to know whether your car needs auto body repair, or if paintless dent repair will be sufficient.
 Take a close look at the damage, and weigh the pros and cons of hail damage repair before making a final decision.

-However, if you have paint damage caused by the hail stones, then your vehicle will require collision repair.
-The PDR process does not include paint work and auto body repair does.
-If the damage requires paint work, find San Antonio paintless dent repair locations that offer certified collision repair to ensure that the paint work is performed correctly, and it matches the original factory paint.
-Also, if there are dents close to a panel’s edge or if they are large, it may not be possible to remove those using PDR.
+However, if you have paint damage caused by the hail your vehicle will require collision repair.
+Take your vehicle to a certified collision repair shop when you need this type of dent repair.
+This ensures the paint work matches the original factory paint.
+Also, any dents close to a panel’s edge or large dents may require collision repair and not PDR.